accounts4vikas/junosiq/doc/notes.md

 ##############################################

-IMP for creating Spark Cluster on EC2
+IMP for creating Spark Cluster on EC2 to create password less ssh
 # On master:
 Step 1: log in to ec2 using your .pem key
 Step 2: create two files 1. "touch /home/user-name/.ssh/id_rsa" 2. "touch /home/user-name/.ssh/id_rsa.pub"